 The Business Combination was accounted for as a reverse capitalization in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-Under the guidance in Accounting Standards Codification 805, Clover Health Investments, Corp. is treated as the "acquirer" for financial reporting purposes.
-As such, we are deemed the accounting predecessor of the combined business, and our company, Clover Health Investments, Corp., as the parent company of the combined business, is the successor SEC registrant, meaning that our financial statements for previous periods will be disclosed in the registrant's future periodic reports filed with the SEC.
+Under the guidance in Accounting Standards Codification ("ASC") 805, Legacy Clover is treated as the "acquirer" for financial reporting purposes.
+As such, Legacy Clover is deemed the accounting predecessor of the combined business, and Clover, as the parent company of the combined business, is the successor SEC registrant, meaning that Legacy Clover's financial statements for previous periods will be disclosed in the registrant's periodic reports filed with the SEC from here forward.

-The Business Combination will have a significant impact on our future reported financial position and results as a consequence of the reverse capitalization.
-The most significant change in our future reported financial position and results is an estimated net increase in cash (as compared to our consolidated balance sheet at December 31, 2020) of approximately \$670.0 million, which includes approximately \$400.0 million in proceeds from a private placement ("PIPE Investment") that was consummated substantially simultaneously with the Business Combination, offset by additional transaction costs incurred in connection with the Business Combination.
-The estimated transaction costs for the Business Combination are approximately \$61.8 million, of which \$29.0 million represents deferred underwriter fees related to SCH's initial public offering.
+The Business Combination has had a significant impact on our reported financial position and results as a consequence of the reverse capitalization.
+The most significant change in our reported financial position and results is an estimated net increase in cash (as compared to our consolidated balance sheet at December 31, 2020) of approximately \$670.0 million, which includes approximately \$400.0 million in proceeds from the PIPE Investment, offset by additional transaction costs incurred in connection with the Business Combination.
+The estimated transaction costs for the Business Combination were approximately \$61.0 million, of which \$29.0 million represented deferred underwriter fees related to the initial public offering of Social Capital Hedosophia Holdings Corp.
+III ("SCH").

-As a result of the Business Combination, we have become the successor to a public company, which requires us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices.
+As a result of the Business Combination, we have become the successor to a public company, which required us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices.
 We expect to incur additional annual expenses as a public company for, among other things, directors' and officers' liability insurance, director fees, and additional internal and external accounting, legal and administrative resources.